mcjazzyfunky/archived-php-prelude/README.md

 // Will delete all users from Seattle
 ```

-Inserting many records  with the same query (internally, prepared statements will be used)
+Inserting many records  with the same query
+(internally, a single prepared statement will be used)
 ```php
 $users = [
     [1, 'John', 'Doe', 'Boston', 'USA'],